selvi-vasanth/cloud-portfolio/featured-projects/project3/index.md

 Rand Enterprises is evaluating Azure as a deployment platform.
 To validate Azure’s networking and security capabilities, the company requested a proof‑of‑concept that connects workloads across VNets and applies custom access controls for an employee.

 ## Architecture
-- Two VNets deployed in different Azure regions
+- Two Azure Virtual Networks (VNets) located in separate regions
-- Each VNet hosts a test virtual machine
+- Dedicated subnets within each VNet
-- VNet peering configured for secure bidirectional communication
+- Virtual Machines in each VNet for workload simulation
-- Azure AD user onboarded for controlled access
+- VNet Peering enabling private, low‑latency communication between VNets
-- Custom RBAC role created with scoped permissions
+- Azure Active Directory providing identity and access management
-- Connectivity validated via ping/SSH
+- Custom RBAC role defining least‑privilege access boundaries
-- Access validated through role‑based operations
+- Role assignment at the resource group scope for controlled governance

 **Architecture Diagram**